StrandedAlien/German-diacritics-converter/README.md

 If you omit target file during launch a file dialog pops ups and let's you choose a txt file to view before processing.

-Chosse conversion direction to start conversion.
+Choose conversion direction to start conversion.

 The file dialog writes the last used directory to a readable and editable .txt file, reading it back next start.
 That means you can launch the script from any r/w directory youlike.